authcompanion/authcompanion2/documentation/docs/guide/adminapi.md

 ## Admin Access Token (Bearer Token)

 All Admin API requests require a Bearer Token in the request's header.
-This token is generated when you start the AuthComanion server and is available as a file on the path set in the `ADMIN_KEY_PATH=./adminkey` config (via `.env.example`).
+This token is generated when you call the `admin/login` endpoint (described below).
+The token is a JWT (JSON Web Token) that contains the user's ID, name, email, and scope.
+The scope is always `admin` for the admin user.

-The JWT itself has a expiration time of 1 hour.
-After that time, you will need to restart the AuthCompanion server to generate a new token - available in the same file.
+The JWT itself has a expiration time of 2 hours.
+After that time, you will need to generate a new token by calling the `admin/login` endpoint again.

 ## Server URL